Substra/substra-documentation/docs/source/documentation/r_scripts.rst

 --------------------------------
 The Python script passed to Substra wraps the R script, so that it can be executed as a Python subprocess.
-The Python script reads the inputs defined as Substra ``FunctionInputSpec``, converts everything to string, appends all parameters in a command (``subprocess.run`` expects a list of str) and launched the subprocess.
+The Python script reads the inputs defined as Substra ``FunctionInputSpec``, converts everything to string, appends all parameters in a command (``subprocess.run`` expects a list of str) and launches the subprocess.
 After the subprocess has finished, the output is cleaned.
-Everything printed to stdout in the R script is in the string ``raw_output.stdout``, depending on the type of output, additional cleaning steps might be required.
+Everything printed to stdout in the R script is available in the Python code through the ``str`` variable ``raw_output.stdout``.
+Depending on the type of output, additional cleaning steps might be required.
-Finally, the output is saved as a pickle file, to be shared with other nodes in the organisation.
+Finally, the output is saved as a pickle file, to be shared with other organisations.

 .. code-block:: Python
     :caption: python_wrapper.py